 Puzzle / Trivia – The 3DO has a quite clear win here.
 There are a few good puzzle games on Jaguar, such as Zoop, Vid Grid, and such, and more from homebrew developers, but the 3DO has more and better, including the all-time classic Bust-A-Move.
 That alone makes this an easy call; I do like Zoop, and the Jaguar has the only console version of Zoop that actually saves your high scores, but BAM’s one of the greats.
 The 3DO is also the only one with trivia quizshow games, such as Zhadnost: The Peoples’ Party and Twisted: The Game Show.
 It has Lemmings, Shanghai: Triple Thread, Gridders, Trip’d, The Incredible Machine, and more, as well.
 Several of those are good version sof all-time classic puzzle games.
 The 32X doesn’t really have anything in these genres, they’re all just on Genesis.

 Now, I posted a list some years back of my favorite games by platform.
 It’s getting a bit old though, and does not include the 3DO or Jaguar, so here are some little updated lists just for these three platforms.
+These lists, please note, unlike the ones above, mostly are based off of the games that I own and not all titles for each platform.
+This makes for quite different lists from theoretical ones including all games for each console.

 1. Star Control II